| Description:

 below, with much reduced bloom to plumage in breeding

-the male but darker and duller brown.
-The head is more
+to the male but darker and duller brown.
+The head

-uniform brown extending to the mantle.
-The sides of
+is more uniform brown extending to the mantle.
+The

-the neck have reduced iridescence.
-The throat is rufous-brown
+sides of the neck have reduced iridescence.
+The throat

-grading to dull brown on the rest of the underparts
+is rufous-brown grading to dull brown on the rest

 Juvenile: